OctopusDeployLabs/terraform-provider-octopusdeploy/docs/data-sources/accounts.md

 ### Read-Only

 - **accounts** (List of Object) A list of accounts that match the filter(s). (see [below for nested schema](#nestedatt--accounts))
-- **id** (String) A auto-generated identifier that includes the timestamp when this data source was last modified.
+- **id** (String) An auto-generated identifier that includes the timestamp when this data source was last modified.

 <a id="nestedatt--accounts"></a>
 ### Nested Schema for `accounts`